Last Updated on January 11, 2021

 They include the Blue Ridge Parkway Visitors Center (MP 384, 12 minutes) and Folk Art Center (MP 382, 13 minutes) to start.
 Head north and you’ll pass many more awesome places.
 You can keep going to the Virginia border and find more, or turn around after crossing the iconic Linn Cove Viaduct (MP 304, 1 hour 28 minutes).

 To the south, the Parkway ends at MP 469, where you can turn left and drive toward Cherokee or left and venture to the Oconaluftee Visitors Center (54 miles, 1 hour 10 minutes).
-It’s a nice spot to stop and stretch before visiting Clingmans Dome and Great Smoky Mountains National Park.
+It’s a nice spot to stop and stretch before visiting Clingmans Dome and, of course, Great Smoky Mountains National Park.

 If you arrive early in the morning or near sunset, a herd of elk should be making their way through the area.
 Seeing them up close was one of the coolest things we’ve ever seen in North Carolina!